 Best cycling: There's lots of snazzy road cycling round the region with two mountain bikes available for hire from Whitechapel Gifts.

 Best adventures: Go hunting in the mountains, or spend a day on the banks of the Pomahaka River casting for trout because this is one of the finest fishing rivers in New Zealand.

 Fancy a round: Tapanui's 18-hole golf course is said to be smashing.

 Wildlife: Birdlife includes korimako (bellbirds), tui and healthy populations of the mohua (native bush canary), plus pigs, deer and trout.

-All that's good about small town New Zealand can be found in Tapanui.
+The verdict: All that's good about small town New Zealand can be found in Tapanui.